bere-ai/multimodal-alert-system/README.md

   - A vibration pattern (light/medium/strong)
   - A clear message

-If multiple conditions happen at once, the system prioritizes the most critical one.
+If multiple conditions occur at once, the system prioritizes the most critical one.

-## Example scenario:
+## Example scenario
 In a high-risk environment (like a spacecraft or industrial setting)

 If oxygen levels drop: